 Freezers on the frontline

 It’s easy to get motivated about energy reduction and natural refrigerants.
 I’m an engineer by training and an environmentalist at heart.
 Environmental challenges like climate change cannot be solved by doing things on a small scale.
 A quantum shift is needed, and industry has a huge part to play.
 You can do a lot more through the power of industry.
 There are limits to what I can do as an individual, so I’m lucky that I can make an impact through my job within Unilever.

-When I joined Unilever two and a half years ago, a huge amount had already been achieved – our freezers purchased today use half the energy they did ten years ago.
-In some respects that means the job of energy reduction for us in Research & Development is getting harder and harder – we have to be even more innovative.
-The key focus is on ensuring energy efficient freezers are as cost effective for the business as possible.
-Renewable energy is also a focus and it’s been fantastic to see our first solar powered ice cream cabinets being trialled.
+When I joined Unilever three and a half years ago, a huge amount had already been achieved – our freezers purchased today use half the energy they did ten years ago.
+In some respects, that means the job of energy reduction for us in Research & Development is getting harder and harder – we have to be even more innovative.
+The key focus is on ensuring energy-efficient freezers are as cost effective for the business as possible.
+Renewable energy is also a focus and it’s been fantastic to see our first solar-powered ice cream cabinets being trialled.

 A big part of our job is working with suppliers and communicating our requirements – most innovation comes from collaborating through the supply chain.
 By showing suppliers the demand is there, we can help bring these innovations to the commercial market more quickly.
 Everything we do is a team effort, both within Unilever and with suppliers.
 We couldn’t have achieved the progress we’ve made without everyone working together.

 We’re continually innovating and collaborating with freezer manufacturers to further reduce the energy consumption of the freezers we buy.
 We’re also exploring the use of renewable energy to power our freezers and further reduce carbon emissions.